December 21, 2021 6 min read

 The seated leg curl machine helps to isolate the hamstrings, which can contribute to mass and strength in the lower body.
 This leg workout can be beneficial for anyone of any fitness level.

 Machine exercises can be beneficial for athletes of all fitness levels because beginner lifters are able to control their movement pattern and range of motion and more advanced lifters can challenge themselves with heavier weight or slower reps.
-Studies suggest that strength training with machines can produce similar gains in strength, muscle, and function to that of free weights.

 Isolation exercises can provide more strength and mass to a specific area.
 Compound exercises can accrue benefits of their own, but isolating a muscle group is important for those muscles that may get overcompensated by other muscles.
 If you have strong quads or glutes, that may be compensating for the hamstrings in lower body exercises.
 The quadriceps antagonize the hamstrings, and if either muscle is stronger than the other, it could lead to injury.
 Doing leg curls could help improve muscle imbalances in the lower body.

 The hamstrings aid in high-speed running and sprinting, as they flex the knee and help control the swing of the leg.
 Athletes like football, basketball, and soccer players can be found running and jumping frequently in games or practice, and powerful hamstrings can help the power needed for speed and height.